jrnold/r4ds-exercise-solutions/docs/EDA.md

 <img src="EDA_files/figure-html/unnamed-chunk-9-1.png" width="70%" style="display: block; margin: auto;" />

+### Exercise 3.

-*3. How many diamonds are 0.99 carat?
+> How many diamonds are 0.99 carat?
 How many are 1 carat?
-What do you think is the cause of the difference?*
+What do you think is the cause of the difference?

 There are more than 70 times as many 1 carat diamonds as 0.99 carat diamond.